 The daffodils with their trumpets proud, herald the arrival of spring with a lavish mass of vibrant blooms underneath the apple trees in the orchard.

 As spring progresses, the delicate Cherry blossom bursts forth on the eastern terrace, followed by the apple blossom in the orchard.
 Whilst in the north pleasure grounds, the more showy blooms of the camellias and rhododendrons take centre stage.

-The cutting garden starts to come into its own, providing flowers such as tulips and alliums for display in the house.
+The cutting garden starts to come into its own, providing flowers for display in the house.
 Elsewhere in the garden, the regal Crown Imperial stands on ceremony, whilst the Aubretia cascades over the moat walls.

 As spring draws near to a close, look out for the gloriously scented rose 'Zepherine Drouhin' framing the entrance to the outer hall.